 Our talks run approximately one hour, and are designed to educate, support, and offer resources to audience members.
 Schools are welcome to book ONE FREE presentation every school year.
 Please note that presentations may be subject to presenter's availability.

 The following sessions are now available.
-We are happy to create or tailor presentations to your specific needs.

 1. Sessions for Teachers, Learning Support, and Counselors